amgarton47/CS62data-structures/Autocomplete_Assignment/project/README.md

 Notice the phrase "according to the comparator"!
 We will be using this with the `Term` comparator `byPrefixOrder(r)` and we will want to get a match if the key we are searching for is a prefix of the element in the list.
 The bottom line is that you should not use the `equals` method to check for a match.
-Instead, see if compare `returns` a 0.
+Instead, see if `compare` returns a 0.
 The problem that we have is that the comparator may not be consistent with the `equals` method.
 If we knew what comparator we would be using for comparing terms then we could override `equals`, but in this case we will use different comparators at different times.
+It might sound obvious, but you should not use a linear search to find elements in the list.
+Instead, as the name of the class indicates `BinarySearchForAll`, you should use binary search (think of what preconditions need to be true to achieve its superior performance).

 ```
     /**